Steering Toward Greener Transportation

 Jessika Trancik, associate professor at the Institute for Data, Systems and Society at MIT, and Kara Kockelman, a professor of Civil, Architectural, and Environmental Engineering at the University of Texas, discuss the challenges ahead for more electric vehicles, reducing emissions, and generally lowering the environmental cost of getting around.

-Jessika Trancik is an associate professor in the Institute for Data Systems and Society at the Massachusetts Institute of Technology in Cambridge, Massachusetts.
+Jessika Trancik is a professor in MIT’s Institute for Data, Systems, and Society in Cambridge, Massachusetts.